HomepageInsuranceHome WarrantyTotal Home Protection Review

 • Plan types: Gold, Platinum, Optional

-• Contract length: 1 year or 5 years
+• Contract length: 1 year or 5 years (confirm availability and any multi‑year discount at quote).

 • Home inspection required?
 No requirement specified

-• Available appliance and system coverage: Air Conditioning System, Heating System, Refrigerator, Clothes Washer, Clothes Dryer, Plumbing System, Plumbing Stoppage, Water Heater, Whirlpool Bathtub, Electrical System, Oven / Range / Stove, Cooktop, Sump Pump, Built-in Microwave, Dishwasher, Garbage Disposal, Trash Compactor, Ductwork, Garage Door Opener, Ceiling and Exhaust Fans, Pool / Spa, Limited Roof Leak, Central Vacuum, Well Pump, Septic System, Septic Pumping, Stand Alone Freezer, Water Softener, Refrigerator Ice Maker, and Free-standing Ice Maker.
+• Available appliance and system coverage: Historical plan menus include Air Conditioning System, Heating System, Refrigerator, Clothes Washer, Clothes Dryer, Plumbing System, Plumbing Stoppage, Water Heater, Whirlpool Bathtub, Electrical System, Oven / Range / Stove, Cooktop, Sump Pump, Built-in Microwave, Dishwasher, Garbage Disposal, Trash Compactor, Ductwork, Garage Door Opener, Ceiling and Exhaust Fans, Pool / Spa, Limited Roof Leak, Central Vacuum, Well Pump, Septic System, Septic Pumping, Stand Alone Freezer, Water Softener, Refrigerator Ice Maker, and Free-standing Ice Maker.

 Plan TypeGoldPlatinum Optional